 Common hobby store training manuals may include some of the following topics.
-This is not an exhaustive list but might give you some ideas of what guidelines you want laid out in plain language for your training regimen.
+This is not an exhaustive list but should give you some guidelines of what you want laid out in plain language for your training regimen.

 - Terms of Employment

 - Greeting Customers

 - Staff Dress Code

 - Technology Policy (Wi-Fi, Computing)

 - Buying and Selling